 Hormonal imbalances are another reason a woman can develop fibroids.
 Hormones are powerful chemical messengers that circulate through your bloodstream to specific target cells where they generate a wide range of biological responses.
 Think of hormones as the “prime movers” of your physical and emotional well-being.
 In the human body, hormones influence almost every cell, organ, and function.

 Since the uterus is sensitive to a hormone called estrogen, any dietary approach that counteracts estrogen dominance often works for fibroids, which are estrogen sensitive as well.
 Organic fruits and vegetables, if available and affordable, are always the best choice.
-If you live in Los Angeles, I suggest that you visit Farm Fresh for You, a community-supported agriculture service that delivers yummy organic produce to your home!

 I usually recommend a diet centered on:

 - whole grains

 - good quality proteins and healthy fats